 I have listened attentively to everything that has been said before me on the problem of organization and I have the distinct impression that what separates us is the different meaning we give words.
-Let us not squabble over words.
-But as far as the basic problem is concerned, I am convinced that we are in total agreement.
+Let us movement, which will thus become slowly impregnated with the anarchist spirit.